 Taiwan Travel Information

-Electrical current is 110 volts AC, 60Hz.
-Two-pin flat blade plugs and one with a third grounding pin is used.
+Electrical current is 110 volts, 60Hz.
+Two-pin, flat blade plugs are standard.

-Doing business in Taiwan is a pleasure for those who value high work ethics and technologically-savvy business partners.
-Taiwan has traded heavily with the West for many years and business formalities have melded over time.
-However it is important to observe and respect the cultural heritage to which many firmly cling.
-Confucian values tend to dictate business etiquette and common practice in Taiwan.
-The majority of businesses in Taiwan are medium-sized and family-owned, meaning that the paternal head of the family is always consulted - this can result in business decisions taking longer than expected.
+Doing business in Taiwan is a pleasure for those who value a high work ethic and technologically savvy business partners.
+The island has traded heavily with the West for many years and business formalities have melded over time.
+However, it's important to observe and respect the cultural heritage many cling to.

-Always accept invitations to events outside of normal business hours, as this is when relationships are built.
-Don't make direct or prolonged eye-contact with someone who is in a very senior position.
-However, be sure to always direct the conversation to the most senior person in the meeting.
-Punctuality is expected in all meetings.
-Shaking hands, for men and women is common nowadays, but a bow goes a long way as a sign of respect.
-Business hours are from 9am to 5.30pm from Monday to Friday.
-Business cards are exchanged often and should be printed in both English and Taiwanese.
+The Taiwanese expect punctuality for meetings.
+Shaking hands is common for men and women nowadays, though a bow goes a long way as a sign of respect.
+Business hours are from 9am to 5.30pm, Monday to Friday.
+Business cards are exchanged often and should be printed in both English and Mandarin.
 Work clothes tend to be formal and conservative.
-Men wear dark suits; women wear modest dresses and skirts rather than pants.
-Taiwanese is the language of business and hiring a translator is often a necessity.
+Men wear dark suits, women wear modest dresses and skirts rather than pants.
+Mandarin is the language of business and hiring a translator is often necessary.

 Become our Taiwan Travel Expert

 We are looking for contributors for our Taiwan travel guide.
 If you are a local, a regular traveller to Taiwan or a travel professional with time to contribute and answer occasional forum questions, please contact us.